KitC3/YT_Thesis/README.md

 - You retain no rights to YouTube content or data beyond what is expressly granted for API use.
 - For academic or non-commercial use, API access is free up to quota limits; commercial use may require additional permissions.

-*No open-source license is specified for this repository.
-If you wish to share or reuse this code, please contact the author.*

 ---